-2017 was the biggest year for digital games and interactive media.
+2018 was the biggest year for digital games and interactive entertainment.
 Ever.
 The new cross-platform digital games landscape and the continued growth of new segments like esports, gaming video content, and virtual reality have led to a dynamic market that shows no signs of slowing.
-But as with all growing markets, the need for data and insights is great.
+But as with all growing markets, the need for data and insights remains vital for success.
 Learn about the top games, the major advancements, and where these platforms are headed in this new year in review report.
-Some key take aways:
+Big key takeaways include: